xschen-beb/CyberThreat-Eval/output/Beyond the Horizon Traveling the World on Camaro Dragon’s USB Flash Drives.md

 Port: Not applicable (USB propagation)
 Severity: Critical
-Incident: Camaro Dragon USB Flash Drive Malware Signature name: ìUSB Malware Propagationî
+Incident: Camaro Dragon USB Flash Drive Malware Signature name: ‚ÄúUSB Malware Propagation‚Äù
 Internal checks:
-   - Setting1: Restrict USB port usage to trusted devices ñ In platform
+   - Setting1: Restrict USB port usage to trusted devices ‚Äì In platform
-   - Setting2: Monitor and log all USB device connections ñ Inside VMs
+   - Setting2: Monitor and log all USB device connections ‚Äì Inside VMs
-   - Setting3: Enforce execution of only signed applications from USB ñ Inside VMs External scanning:
+   - Setting3: Enforce execution of only signed applications from USB ‚Äì Inside VMs External scanning:
    - Detect new USB devices connected to the system
    - Monitor for execution of unknown or unsigned applications from USB devices